Kalindi Pass: History

 but never climbed it as he needed to return the same way to Gangotri.
 Swami Probodhanandawas, inspired by John Bicknell Auden's account, organized the first Indian expedition to cross this pass.
 The expedition was undertaken in 1945 under the leadership of Swami Probodhananda and guidance of Dileep Singh who ascended the pass on 22 July 1945.

 Trekking

-Even though the Kalindi khal is the most famous trekking pas in the Garhwal Himalaya, it is nevertheless a challenging high altitude glacial trek.
+Even though the Kalindi khal is the most famous trekking pass in the Garhwal Himalaya, it is nevertheless a challenging high altitude glacial trek.
 This is the 2nd Highest pass of The Himalayan Range.